the symbolism of the Pick-up Truck

 "The first core assumption of voluntarism is that each person is a sovereign individual: unique, independent, self-reliant, self-governing, and ultimately self-responsible.
 The second core assumption is that individuals succeed through fellowship—not in egoistic isolation, but in supportive, freely-chosen communities."

-Fischer argues that voluntarism is only growing as a value, extending to swaths of society who previously were not able to reach such ideals.
-The message was starting to crystallize: if trucks continue to symbolize aspects of voluntarism, they should be culturally well-positioned to maintain consumer appeal.
+Fischer argues that voluntarism is growing as a value, gradually extending to swaths of society who previously were not able to reach such ideals because of various inequalities.
+If trucks continue to symbolize aspects of voluntarism, they should be culturally well-positioned to maintain deep consumer appeal.

-But how exactly do trucks symbolize voluntarism?
+But in what specific ways do trucks symbolize voluntarism?
 To figure this out, we used our ethnographic data to create a symbolic map of the archetypical truck, identifying design elements that are voluntarism detractors and boosters.
 Using this map, we created a design game plan for their complete line-up of pick-up trucks.

 Dr. Fischer’s cultural analysis led to our strategy that trucks of the future should offer new functionality and design cues that reflect the notions of self-sufficiency and community connection.